U-Zo/llm-rules/default-rules.md

    - Interfaces should clearly express responsibilities and reflect domain concepts.
    - Use interfaces as contracts to separate implementation from usage.

+4. Apply Dependency Injection (DI) principles.
+   - Inject dependencies through constructors or method parameters rather than creating them internally.
+   - This promotes testability and flexibility in component composition.
+   - Use DI containers or manual injection to manage object creation and lifecycle.
+   - Example: `class UserService { constructor(private userRepository: UserRepository) {} }`

-4. For complex designs:
+5. For complex designs:
    - Compare alternatives and justify your choice.

-5. When a session is complete:
+6. When a session is complete:
    - Ask: "Should we document this discussion?"
    - If yes, write it clearly for a junior developer to understand.

-6. Use consistent and meaningful naming throughout the session.
+7. Use consistent and meaningful naming throughout the session.
    - Use domain-specific terms and make names self-explanatory.
    - Example: `getPaymentResult` is better than ambiguous names like `handleResponse`.

-7. Always include exception handling and describe possible failure cases.
-   - Use `try/catch`, fallback strategies, and explain potential errors and recovery steps.

 8. Incorporate security considerations into implementation.
    - For user input or external integrations, identify threats (e.g., XSS, CSRF, injection) and explain mitigation strategies.